Velko/FsLibc/README.md

 It is recommended to use standards compliant versions where possible, turning to extension ones only when it is absolutely necessary (like - when you are about to implement it yourself anyway).
-Extension functions are available from include file *fslc_stringx.h*.
+Extension functions are available from include file *fslc/stringx.h*.

 Build and install
 =================

-*FsLibc* uses *cmake* build system to compile its sources.
+*FsLibc* uses [CMake][cmake] build system to compile its sources.
 There are 3 build profiles defined:

 * **Debug** - use while developing.
 Enables debugging information, code coverage information;
 * **Release** - compiles without debug information, full code optimizations.
 Function names in